Moscow’s Hyperspud Sports is for sale

 Hyperspud Sports on Main Street in Moscow is for sale, the owner announced Thursday.

-The owner, Lauretta Campbell, wrote in a news release that the store will remain open but its hours will be reassessed after March 23.
+The owner, Lauretta Campbell, wrote in a news release that the store, at 402 S. Main St., will remain open but its hours will be reassessed after March 23.

-The specialty outdoor gear store was founded in 1989 by John Crock and is one of downtown Moscow's oldest businesses.
-Campbell bought the store after Crock died in 2014.
+The specialty outdoor gear store was founded in 1989 by John Crock and is one of downtown Moscow’s oldest businesses.
+Campell bought the store after Crock died in 2014.

 “I have worked at Hyperspud Sports since 2010,” Campbell wrote on the company’s social media sites.”
 What started as a part-time job has expanded into an awesome full-time experience as owner.
-However, I have a lot of other ideas and projects that I want to do and simply not enough time.
-In an effort to free up more time I've decided to list Hyperspud Sports for sale!”
+However, I have a lot of other ideas and projects that I want to do and simply not enough time.”

 Hyperspud Sports sells and rents equipment for hiking, backpacking, skiing, snowboarding, climbing and hunting.